What is ITSM? A comprehensive guide to IT service management

 Here’s how ITSM delivers tangible benefits:

-Enhanced operational efficiency
+ITSM enhances operational efficiency

 Better alignment between IT and business goals

-Standardized service delivery
+Standardized ITSM service delivery

 Less downtime and risk